ibm-cloud-architecture/refarch-kc/docs/analysis2microsvcs.md

    *  using such a list each voyage matching the port pair requirement of the new order can be checked or available capacity
    *  if a voyage meeting all requirements for the new order is found, a booking event is emitted; if not, a rejected(No availability) event is emitted
    *  a booked event causes state change in both the voyage - available capacity reduced, new order added to bookings - and to the order.
 We choose to make both booking and rejected (no Availabiity) events on the Orders topic rather than the Voyages topic
-*  the orders-command-ms subscribes to *Orders: booking*  and to *Orders: Rejected(no availability)* events and updates the current state of the affected order.
+*  the orders-command-ms subscribes to *Orders: booking*  and to *Orders: Rejected(no availability)* events and updates the current state of the affected order with the received information.
    *  for bookings, the current state of order is updated with the booking informationg including VoyageID and now specific pickup and delivery expected dates
    * a rejected order has its state updated to rejected.
 This enables the requester to modify the order, suggesting different required dates or locations and trigerring a new search for a voyage meeting the modified requirements.
    *  booked orders now have a specific schedule from the booked voyage of when they will need a container allocated for their use